awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/100_1_AWS_Account_Setup/README.md

 ## Overview

-- Lab Guide.md the guide for this lab
+- [Lab Guide.md](Lab Guide.md) the guide for this lab
-- Checklist.md best practice checklist related to this lab
+- [Checklist.md](Checklist.md) best practice checklist related to this lab
-- /Code Code including CloudFormation templates related to this lab
+- [/Code](Code/) including CloudFormation templates related to this lab
-- /Images referenced by this lab
+- [/Images](Images/) referenced by this lab

 ## Permissions required

 - Root user access to the master account
 - [./Code/master_policy](./Code/master_policy) IAM policy required for Master account user
 - [./Code/member_policy](./Code/member_policy) IAM policy required for Member account user
+- NOTE: There may be permission error messages during the lab, as the console may require additional privileges.
+These errors will not impact the lab, and we follow security best practices by implementing the minimum set of privileges required.

 ## License